jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 `file_count > 100`

 * do not naively embed every file diff in v1
-* either:

-  * skip initially
-  * create only a coarse summary
+* always emit a coarse attachment-level searchable record
-  * or embed only a selected subset of files
+* optionally embed only a selected subset of high-signal files
+* defer exhaustive file-level embedding if cost is too high

-Because there are only 400 such attachments, it is reasonable to special-case or defer them initially.
+Because there are only 400 such attachments, it is reasonable to special-case them in v1, but they should not disappear entirely from recall.

 ---